chahyon-ku/sornet-geospa/index.md

 ### Other objects

 The scene generation code is designed so that is also very easy to change the properties for objects used in the scenes.
 A single file contains a list of all shapes, colors, materials, and sizes to use during generation.
 In order to change the objects in scenes a user only needs to create new Blender objects and change the parameters file for scene image generation.
-To test our model on novel scenes, we also created a kitchen dataset with the same colors and materials, but new objects
+To test our model on novel scenes, we also created a kitchen dataset with the same colors and materials, but new objects with more complex geometry than the existing images to resemble real life objects found in a kitchen.

+**TODO: include kitchen images**

 ## Generation